Portuguese Pilot - Monitoring capabilities for environmental quality and safety levels in ports

 2) Economic: a) Cost savings and increased flow of goods, driven from optimized logistics and port operations; b) Avoid or minimize major damage to existing services via digital map of underground campus infrastructures (electrical/internet wiring, water pipes) for predictive maintenance and quick tracking of critical issues; c) Reduce monthly bills, via the monitoring of each point in the power grid and analysis of real-time load on the power system to detect potential failures.

-3) Societal: a) Reduction in the number of accidents and incidents within port facilities and surrounding road infratructures; b) decrease in response time to emergency situations through the implementation of advanced communication, sensor networks and incident detection systems; c) enhancement of overall public perception of safety and security in port regions, as measured by community surveys or sentiment analysis.
+3) Societal: a) Reduction in the number of accidents and incidents within port facilities and surrounding road infrastructures; b) decrease in response time to emergency situations through the implementation of advanced communication, sensor networks and incident detection systems; c) enhancement of overall public perception of safety and security in port regions, as measured by community surveys or sentiment analysis.

 Expected Outcomes

 1) Heterogeneous IoT and 6G devices connected to a service data platform, enabling for port infrastructure up to last mile following capabilities: a) Real-time alerting, providing awareness to critical events or anomalous data; b) Uncovering patterns and relationships among the collected heterogeneous data; c) Predictive analytics, forecasting events or trends based on aggregated historical data; d) Prescriptive analytics, recommending specific actions for optimizing outcomes.
+Key performance indicators may include improved air and water quality monitoring coverage, lower energy consumption, and increased accuracy in objects and hazardous materials vehicle detection.

 Scroll to Top